mmikowski/spa/README.md

 These are the resources discussed in the book
 **Single Page Web Applications - JavaScript end-to-end**.

-### Source Code

-The **listings** directory contains all the source code from the book - and a few extras!
+- **Source Code** : The `/listings` directory contains all the source code from the book, along with a few extras.

-### Quick Reference

-The quick-reference cheat-sheet is a condensation of **Appendix A - Code standards**.
+- **Quick Reference** : The quick-reference cheat-sheet is a condensation of **Appendix A - Code standards**.

-## jQuery Plugins

-If you are looking jQuery plugins, you may look at my other public GitHub repositories.
-A quick list can be found
-[on the plugin site](http://plugins.jquery.com/?s=mikowskihttp://plugins.jquery.com/?s=mikowski).
+- **jQuery Plugins** : If you are looking jQuery plugins, a quick list can be found [on the plugin site](http://plugins.jquery.com/?s=mikowskihttp://plugins.jquery.com/?s=mikowski).

 # Collaborate